Schematizing the Observer and the Epistemic Content of Theories: The Different Forms and Aspects of Scientific Knowledge

 Before moving on, I want to address a question that my discussion has raised.
-One may well object that the kind of knowledge shown by, say, astronomers in good manipulation of their instruments may be part of the epistemic content of \emph{some} theory, but surely not that of general relativity.
+One may well object that the kind of knowledge shown by, say, observational astronomers in good manipulation of their instruments may be part of the epistemic content of \emph{some} theory, but surely not that of general relativity.
 That may well be right in some sense, although I suspect that one can never impose a clean, sharp demarcation, once and for all, between a given theory and auxiliary theories needed by experimentalists in the study and use of it.
-What, then, can we say, if anything at all, about the criteria for when a particular piece of knowledge has been delivered by a particular theory in the relevant sense, so as to count as part of \emph{its} epistemic content, rather than, say, as part of the content of an auxiliary theory used to model an experimental apparatus?
+What then can we say, if anything, about criteria for whether a particular piece of knowledge has been delivered by a particular theory in the relevant sense, so as to count as part of \emph{its} epistemic content, rather than, say, as part of the content of an auxiliary theory used to model an experimental apparatus?
 I don't know.
-At a minimum, it should be a piece of knowledge that we could not, even in principle, have without using the theory at issue, at least as determined by the context of our actual current state of achieved knowledge.
+At a minimum, it should be a piece of knowledge that we could not, even in principle, have without using the theory at issue, at least as determined by the context of our current state of achieved knowledge and our understanding of the web of evidentiary relations that support it.
 In principle, one should always be able to perform experiments of different kinds, with instruments modeled by different theories, so as to determine whether or not the theory at issue makes an ineliminable contribution to the epistemic content of the knowledge, and so to attempt to isolate that contribution.
-In the end, as Geroch so piquantly put it in the long quote at the end of \S\ref{sec:what-theory-is} (page~\ref{pg:geroch-theory}), a theory is a nebulous mass.
-I doubt very much that there can be a fixed, final, determinate answer to the question whether this or that bit of knowledge properly belongs to its epistemic content, an answer relevant and appropriate for all philosophical and scientific purposes.
+A theory, however, at bottom, is a nebulous congeries.
+I doubt that there can be a comprehensive criterion by which one could judge all attempts to answer any question about whether this or that bit of knowledge exclusively belongs to the epistemic content of this or that theory, an answer relevant and appropriate for all foreseeable philosophical and scientific purposes, much less for all those we cannot yet imagine.

-In the end, all the problems I discussed in this section arise from the same deficiency in the standard view, to wit, its inability to allow schematization of the observer in a way relevant to the articulation of the epistemic content of a theory.
+In the end, all the problems I discussed in this section arise from the same deficiency in the standard view, to wit, its inability to allow schematization of the observer in a way relevant to the articulation of the epistemic content of a theory: all the problems devolve upon the need to bring theoretical and practical knowledge into fruitful contact, and it is the capacity to schematize the observer that allows that to happen.